 © Malcolm Cochrane, with thanks

 It was a poignant place to receive such news.
 I happened to be in Rothay Park in Ambleside.
 It was here, in the Seventies, that every lunchtime, the Junior School pupils were allowed to play.
 I would look up to the Fairfield Horseshoe and notice how the mountains changed through the seasons and wishing I was able to be up there.
-It was during this time I developed an attachment to place.
+It was during this time I developed a memorable attachment to place.

 Here I am walking along Stoney Lane to Rothay Park in 1974!